nelhage/blog.nelhage.com/source/_posts/2015-11-01-what-mongodb-got-right.markdown

 # Conclusion

-This post is not a wholistic defense of MongoDB as it exists today.
+This post is not a holistic defense of MongoDB as it exists today.
 MongoDB remains immature, and today's SQL databases remain some of the most mature, battle-tested, reliable, and performant storage solutions ever created.
 And MongoDB made many novel design decisions